vignan8279/starter-academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a Final Year Undergraduate at <a href=https://mnnit.ac.in>Motilal Nehru National Institute of Technology</a> in the Department of Computer Science and Engineering advised by Supervisor <a href=http://www.mnnit.ac.in/images/newstories/2020/csed/NAVJOT_SINGH_MNNIT_M20.pdf>Prof. Navjot Singh</a>.
-My area of research is mainly in Systems and Networks.
-Im also working in Image Processing and Visual Cryptography even though they happen to be away from my research area.
-My primary research includes, Enchanced Security Architecture for Visual Cryptography based on Image Secret Sharing, which provides novel approach to Visual Cryptography, I had also worked under <a href=http://www.mnnit.ac.in/images/csedfp/mpandey/>Prof. Mayank Pandey</a> in the area of Operating Systems and Computer Networks, our work in area is,p2p Secure Video Conferencing and Live Streaming Over Internet Enabled Devices.
-I was fortunate enough to be given the oppurtunity to have state of the art starup incubator <a href=https://tqb.li2.in/thingqbator-mnnit>CISCO THINGQBATOR</a> at MNNIT, where i pitched my idea in the COHORT I and my project Smart and Secure Vehicle Automatic Collision Detection and Collision Avoidance got selected for mentorship and funding.
-I had a good industry learning experience while working as a Software Engineering Intern at UnitedHealth Group, Hyderabad.
+I am currently a Final Year Undergraduate at <a href=https://mnnit.ac.in>Motilal Nehru National Institute of Technology</a> in the Department of Computer Science and Engineering.
+My research interests lie primarily in the field of Systems and Networks.
+I had worked under <a href=http://www.mnnit.ac.in/images/csedfp/mpandey/>Prof. Mayank Pandey</a> devising p2p Secure Video Conferencing and Live Streaming Over Internet Enabled Devices.

+I was advised by Supervisor <a href=http://www.mnnit.ac.in/images/newstories/2020/csed/NAVJOT_SINGH_MNNIT_M20.pdf>Prof. Navjot Singh</a> in the field of Image Processing and Visual Cryptography.
+I have theorized and implemented Enchanced Security Architecture for Visual Cryptography based on Image Secret Sharing, which provides novel approach to Visual Cryptography.

+I was fortunate enough to be given the oppurtunity to have state of the art startup incubator <a href=https://tqb.li2.in/thingqbator-mnnit>CISCO THINGQBATOR</a> at MNNIT, where i pitched my idea in the COHORT I and my project Smart and Secure Vehicle Automatic Collision Detection and Collision Avoidance got selected for mentorship and funding.

+I have previously spent time as a Software Engineering Intern at UnitedHealth Group, Hyderabad gaining Industry Experience.

+My current research work lies in:
+- Systems and Networs
+- Image processing and visual cryptography